Fiber optic cable types, works, and functions

 • It is suitable for data and voice transmission.

-• It is used to build a LAN and WAN network.
+• It is used to build LAN and WAN networks.

-• It provides higher data transfer speed and costs lesser money than other available media.
+• It provides higher data transfer speed and costs less money than other available media.

 ComputerNetworkingNotes CCNA Study Guide Fiber optic cable types, works, and functions